esagalara/DokStore/README.md

 DokStore
 ========

-Document store on top of SQL database (using NHibernate)
+A simple document store on top of any SQL database (implemented on top of NHibernate)